 Is it best to just print a few patterns initially and get them tested before doing a larger run?

 For any business the ideal way to is to test a market before spending a lot of money on production.
-Before now this wasn’t possible in the sewing pattern market, but that has changed with the launch of SewprintUK because we now offer short runs for indie designers, especially to help them launch more styles more affordably in order to test the viability of their patterns and expand their collections.
+There are now companies which can offer a smaller print run which allows you to test the viability of your patterns and expand your collections.

 Which type of patterns are easiest to start with?

-Smaller craft patterns would be an good place to start to gain confidence, but really if you are a designer and want to sell your patterns, just jump in at the deep end.
-We can help you along the way if you need it!
+Smaller craft patterns would be an good place to start to gain confidence, but really if you are a designer and want to sell your patterns, just jump in at the deep end and create the patterns you really want to make.

 Are there any sites which are good for inspiration?